ronjohn83/Library-REST/README.md

 # Library-REST
-This an on going REST architectural style API demonstrating method safty and idempotence, upserting, validation, logging and more.
+This an on going REST architectural style API demonstrating method safty and idempotence, upserting, validation, logging, caching, handling concurrency, HATEOAS and more.

 <i>In progress...</i>